ctb/titus-blog/src/2014-how-good-is-megahit.rst

 our attention via `Twitter
 <https://twitter.com/pathogenomenick/status/515390848230760448>`__.
-MEGAHIT promised to be "an ultra-fast single-node solution for large and complex metagenome assembly" and they provided a `a preprint
+MEGAHIT promised to be "an ultra-fast single-node solution for large and complex metagenome assembly" and they provided `a preprint
 <http://arxiv.org/abs/1409.7208>`__ and some `open source software
 <https://github.com/voutcn/megahit>`__.
 This is a topic near and dear
 to my heart (see `Pell et
-al. <http://www.ncbi.nlm.nih.gov/pubmed/22847406>`__ and `Howe et al., 2014 <http://www.ncbi.nlm.nih.gov/pubmed/24632729>`__), so I was immediately interested - especially since the paper used our Howe et al.  data set to prove out their results.
+al., 2012 <http://www.ncbi.nlm.nih.gov/pubmed/22847406>`__ and `Howe et al., 2014 <http://www.ncbi.nlm.nih.gov/pubmed/24632729>`__), so I was
+immediately interested - especially since the paper used our Howe et al.  data set to prove out their results.
 (The twitterati also pointed